Hives, Also Known as Urticaria, Are Itchy Welts on the Skin of Various Sizes, and Are Not Acne

 - People with allergies

 Chronic Hives: Sometimes hives can stay on the skin for longer periods of time (over 6 weeks), and at that point are called chronic hives.
-About one-half of cases of chronic hives are caused the immune system attacking itself.
+About one-half of cases of chronic hives are caused by the immune system attacking itself.
 In the case of chronic hives, daily antihistamine intake or an anti-inflammatory injectable prescription called Omalizumab (Xolair®) may be prescribed.

 Hives, also known as urticaria, are itchy welts on the skin that normally appear red or pink on most skin types.
 According to the American Academy of Dermatology, welts can be "as small as a pen tip to as large as a dinner plate."1 Hives develop when the trigger makes the body release a molecule called histamine under the skin.
 Often, allergens like food, insect bites, and seasonal pollen are the trigger, but other things can be the trigger too, including infection, chronic illness, extreme temperatures, and more.